elenasamuylova/drafts/llm_course/README.md

 **Cosine similarity** is a straightforward metric that measures the angle between two vectors in embedding space.
 It captures how closely aligned the vectors are, providing a score that reflects their semantic similarity.

-For example, if the reference text is “I agree to purchase the software license” and the generated text is “I’m okay with moving forward with the software purchase,” cosine similarity would assign a high score.
+> For example, if the reference text is “I agree to purchase the software license” and the generated text is “I confirm buying the software license,” cosine similarity would assign a high score.
 While the wording differs, the intent and meaning are the same — confirming agreement to buy.
 This makes cosine similarity a valuable tool for identifying semantic alignment even when surface phrasing varies.

 It is computationally efficient and widely used for tasks like semantic search, ranking, and clustering in NLP applications.

 **BERTScore** offers a more nuanced evaluation by going beyond direct comparisons of entire sentence embeddings.
 It aligns tokens in the reference and generates texts using contextual embeddings from models like BERT.
 The metric then computes precision, recall, and F1 scores at the token level, based on the similarity of these embeddings — making it well-suited for identifying subtle semantic equivalence.

 > **Example**: If the reference text is “We decided to approve the proposal,” and the generated text is “The team agreed to move forward with the plan,” BERTScore recognizes semantic > matches like “approve” ↔ “move forward” and “proposal” ↔ “plan.”

 It’s particularly effective for tasks where context and phrasing matter, such as summarization, paraphrasing, or content generation.